 In 2000, at the age of thirteen, Ivan participated in the MSPCA at Nevins Farm Children’s Summer Camp.
 The camp’s staff noted that, unlike most of his peers, Ivan gravitated naturally to the older cats, devoting most of his time to their care and well-being as if he sensed and wished to ease the upheaval they experienced in their lives.

 Tragically, Ivan’s life ended soon after, leaving family and friends searching for meaning and a way to honor Ivan’s legacy.

-Beginning in 2011, the Ivan Smith Adoption Challenge will highlight the adoptability of adult and senior cats through a series of ongoing programs, encouraging potential adopters to consider providing a home to adult cats.
+Since 2011, the Ivan Smith Adoption Challenge has highlighted the adoptability of adult and senior cats through a series of ongoing programs, encouraging potential adopters to consider providing a home to adult cats.

 The Ivan Smith Challenge was just a start to our being able to do very innovative adoption promotions.
 Thanks to the “Catvocates”—a volunteer committee comprised of MSPCA-Angell donors—we’ve been able to secure additional funding that has exceeded even our own lofty expectations for the number of cats we can place into homes.

 Your support of cat adoption programs at the MSPCA will make a difference in the lives of cats in our area.
 Click here to make a donation to cat adoption programs.